oasis-open/cti-stix-slider/README.rst

 1.x XML, and what information was not able to be converted.

 The stix-slider is a work-in-progress.
-It should be used to explore how existing STIX 2.0 would potentially be represented in STIX 1.x.
+It should be used to explore how STIX 2.0 content could potentially be represented in STIX 1.x.
-Using the current version of the slider will provide insight to issues that might need to be mitigated to convert your STIX 2.0 content for use in application that accept on STIX 1.x content.
+Using the current version of the slider will provide insight to issues that might need to be mitigated to convert your STIX 2.0 content for use in application that accept only STIX 1.x content.

 **It should not be used in a production environment, and should not be considered final.**